 Category: Public Comment

-The draft certification is available for review on DEQ’s Public Comment Opportunities web page.
-Written comments will be accepted through February 12, 2025, at 5 p.m.
+The permit materials are available for public review at DEQ’s State Office (1410 North Hilton Street, Boise, Idaho 83706) and on DEQ’s Public Comment Opportunities page.
+Written comments will be accepted through June 23, 2025, at 5 p.m.
 Mountain Time.
 Submit comments electronically using the form below or by mail or email to:

 Boise, ID 83706